 Then along comes Algebra.
 Even with initiatives to get students thinking algebraically well before they take an actual algebra course, still an Algebra 1 course represents a radically new set of skills.
 And rather than having multiple years to get it down, students have one single short fast semester, with the next 3+ years of their math career riding on it.

 What?
 One semester?
 Isn’t Algebra 1 a year-long course??

 Yes, BUT…in the second semester of an Algebra 1 course, a student is already being introduced to more advanced concepts.
 These brand new, advanced concepts come at them quick, and assume complete and total mastery of the things that they were only just exposed to in the first semester.
-For a lot of students, expecting lasting mastery of skills in a single semester is simply not realistic.
+Expecting lasting mastery of this particular set of skills in a single semester, especially with the background that most students enter an Algebra 1 class with, is simply not realistic.
+(I think it’s actually cruel.)
 This point right here is the cause of many students’ downfall in math.
 Even students who have done fine in math up to this point start to struggle, fall behind, and then STAY behind for years to come.
 They need more time to digest the new material before piling MORE new material on top of it.
 The fact that these students need more practice in order to master the skills does not in any way mean that there is anything wrong with the student’s math aptitude.
 It merely means that to expect lasting mastery in such a short amount of time is setting the student up for failure.
 Given a more appropriate amount of time, exposure, and strategically-timed practice like what a practice-method offers, the same student that would otherwise flounder and subsequently struggle in math for the rest of their academic career, can THRIVE.